The National Final

 Please note that responsibility for booking hotel rooms and places at the gala dinner rests with the individual competing companies.

 Timetable of Events

-The majority of teams arrive in Blackpool during the Saturday afternoon in readiness for the briefings in the afternoon and the gala dinner in the evening at the Grand Hotel Blackpool.
+The majority of teams arrive in Blackpool during the Saturday afternoon in readiness for the briefings in the afternoon and the gala dinner in the evening at the Imperial Hotel Blackpool.

 The purpose of the dinner is to bring together all the competitors, their colleagues, families and supporters in a friendly and relaxed atmosphere before the serious business of competition on the Sunday morning.
 It is an ideal opportunity for bus company directors, managers, staff and drivers to meet with colleagues from all parts of the UK.

 There is a detailed briefing of the competitors by the Operations Director on the theory and driving tests they will encounter on the Sunday morning, and it is for this reason that we encourage all competitors to attend the briefing, even if not staying at the Imperial Hotel, as this completes their preparation for the final.